Debmalya99/TermSurf/README.md

 The server4 has two routes:
 * **The index route:** When the browser requests this route, the prog4.rhai gets loaded, which you can think of as the index.html file in this case(except it contains logic as well).
 It is a menu driven program, that asks for your choice and behaves accordingly.
 * **The rest api route:** This server's main functionality is to output a square of a number.
 This route is basically defined as  /<num> where num is a positive integer.
 The returned response is a string containing the square of the number.
 The prog4.rhai uses a get request to fetch the square of an integer(which will be entered by the user) and prints the square of that number as returned by the server.

+## But Why?
+Well this is more of a learning exercise for Rust newbies like me.
+This has taught me a lot of important concepts not just in Rust but programming in general.
+I feel like there is a lot to be added to it to improve it further and in general such a project does have a lot of room for improvement.
+If other people happen to check out this repository, please check out the code and provide your valuable feedback and suggestions in the issues tab.